MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-status-wwan-network-params-state.md

 # NDIS_STATUS_WWAN_NETWORK_PARAMS_STATE

-Miniport drivers use the NDIS_STATUS_WWAN_NETWORK_PARAMS_STATE notification to inform the MB Service about changes to the network parameters.
+Miniport drivers use the NDIS_STATUS_WWAN_NETWORK_PARAMS_STATE notification to inform the MB Service about changes to network configuration data and/or policy information.

 Drivers send an NDIS_STATUS_WWAN_NETWORK_PARAMS_STATE notification in response to an OID query request of [OID_WWAN_NETWORK_PARAMS](/windows-hardware/drivers/ddi/ndiswwan/ns-ndiswwan-ndis_wwan_network_params_info).